Sciensano-Healthdata/HdBe-FHIR-R4-CBB/profiling-guidelines.md

 ## Changelog of changes to zibs and zib-profiles<a name="changelog"></a>
-Every CBB logical model and profile will have an accompanying documentation file that contains a changelog/differential to the zib or zib-profile.
-The documentation file has the same name as the CBB-profile and ends with `.doc.md`.
+Because a technical dependency on the base zibs and zib-profiles is not possible, another method for keeping a tight connection is required because the goal is to keep them as aligned as possible.
+Therefore, every CBB logical model and profile will have an accompanying documentation file that contains a changelog/differential to the zib or zib-profile.
+The documentation file has the same name as the CBB profile and ends with `.doc.md`.
 For example `HdBe-Patient.xml` <-> `HdBe-Patient.doc.md`.
+This changelog comes in handy when the CBB and CBB profiles need to be updated based on a higher version of the zibs.
+The changelog is used to determine what to incorporate/merge when comparing the CBB to a higher version of the zib using any diff tool.

 Template for changelog:
 ```